-3.6 The AE(D) should advise on the documented programme of safety checks necessary for each WD(s) in use.
+- 3.7 The AE(D) should advise on the documented programme of safety checks necessary for each WD(s) in use.
 Safety checks are undertaken throughout the lifetime of the WD.
 Initially at the validation stage prior to use and subsequently during the periodic testing when the WD is operational.
-See SHTM 01-01 Part A section 11 with regard to the permit-to-work system that should be followed.
+See SHTM 01-02 Part A Section 10 with regard to the permit-to-work system that should be followed.
 Certain specific safety tests should be carried out prior to or as part of the periodic test schedule.
-These safety checks should include:

-- inspection of the WD door seal(s); - the performance and security of door safety devices; - operation of the automatic load carrier safety mechanism (if fitted). - 3.7 For equipment that includes a pressure vessel or pressure system, for example, steam or compressed air, all requirements of the 'The Pressure Systems Safety Regulations: 2000' should be met.
+These safety checks should include: - inspection of the WD door seal(s); - the performance and security of door safety devices; - operation of the automatic load carrier safety mechanism (if fitted). - 3.8 For equipment that includes a pressure vessel or pressure system, for example, steam or compressed air, all requirements of the Pressure Systems Safety Regulations: 2000 should be met.
 A schedule for testing any pressure vessels must be compiled by a Competent Person (Pressure Systems) (CP(PS)).
 Any tests should then be carried out by staff qualified and experienced in the testing of pressure vessels.
-Refer to SHTM 01-01 Part A: 'Functional roles and responsibilities'.
-Also refer to the permit-to-work system outlined in SHTM 01-01 Part A.
+Refer to SHTM 01-02 Part A: 'Functional roles and responsibilities'.
+Also refer to the permit-to-work system outlined in SHTM 01-02 Part A.